RomellJaffar/kidvestor-app/README.md

-# Kidvestor App
+# Kidvestor Pro

-My real-time stock simulator for kids learning to invest.
+Instructions to deploy the app...